arpit8929/VidhyaSrot/README.md

 - Enroll in any course you wish to
 - View all your enrolled courses in your profile
 - View course ratings and leave a review
+- Live Video Calling for instructor to meeting with student

 ## Tech Stack used
 #### Backend